pyykkis/rebar3_asn1_compiler/README.md

 #ASN.1 compiler plugin for Rebar3

-Plugin for compiling ASN.1 definitions with Rebar3.
+Plugin for compiling ASN.1 modules with Rebar3.

 ##Installation